cipherstash/encrypt-query-language/README.md

 An ste_vec index requires one piece of configuration: the `prefix` (a string) which is functionally similar to a salt for the hashing process.

-Within a dataset, encrypted columns indexed using an ste_vec that use different prefixes can never compare as equal and containment queries that manage to mix index terms from multiple columns will never return a positive result.
+Within a dataset, encrypted columns indexed using an ste_vec that use different prefixes can never compare as equal.
+Containment queries that manage to mix index terms from multiple columns will never return a positive result.
 This is by design.

 The index is generated from a JSONB document by first flattening the structure of the document such that a hash can be generated for each unique path prefix to a node.